jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 {{< warning >}}
 As reviewed above, services are addressed in the following way: `<service-name>.<namespace-name>.svc.cluster.local`

-Therefore, it's best to avoid namespace names that conflict with any [public top-level-domains](https://data.iana.org/TLD/tlds-alpha-by-domain.txt), for example: `com`, `org`, `gov`, or `yoga`.
+Therefore, it's best to avoid namespace names that conflict with any [public top-level domains](https://data.iana.org/TLD/tlds-alpha-by-domain.txt), for example: `com`, `org`, `gov`, or even less common top-level domains like `new` or `support`.

 For example, let's say you named your namespace `com`.
 Within `com` is a local service `example`, and a pod `xyz` that wants to connect to `example`.
 Since pods can use short DNS names to access local resources, `xyz` might just use `example` (without `com.svc.cluster.local`) to try to connect to our `example` service.

 If your Kubernetes DNS resolver is configured to append the namespace (`com` in this case) in its search for resolution, it is possible that Kubernetes will, in its search for the proper service to connect to, attempt to resolve to `<service-name>.<namespace-name>.`, or in this case, `example.com`, which is an actual domain name that exists outside the Kubernetes cluster.
 This could inadvertently lead the DNS query outside of the intended internal cluster network, potentially causing the pod to connect to an external service on the internet rather than the intended internal service.

 To mitigate this, limit privileges for creating namespaces to trusted users.
-If required, configure third-party security controls, such as [admission webhooks](/docs/reference/access-authn-authz/extensible-admission-controllers/) to block the creation of any namespace with the name of [public top-level-domains](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
+If required, configure third-party security controls, such as [admission webhooks](/docs/reference/access-authn-authz/extensible-admission-controllers/) to block the creation of any namespace with the name of [public top-level domains](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
 {{< /warning >}}

 ## Automatic labelling of namespaced resources